Azure/azure-signalr/docs/advanced-topics/group-management.md

 ### Remove user from all groups

 `remove a user ID from all groups` API can be used to remove the connections with the specific user ID from all groups.
-This API is useful when you disconnect all the connections with the specific user ID and also want the specific user leave all the groups it joined before, so that the user won't be in any group when it reconnects.
+This API is useful when you disconnect all the connections with the specific user ID and also want the specific user leaves all the groups joined before, so that the user won't be in any group when it reconnects.
 Removing a user from all groups can be invoke at any time you want.
 It will remove the specific user ID in all groups.

 #### Usage
 * [Management SDK Usage](../management-sdk-guide.md#iservicehubcontext)